In this section of the Partner Programs Handbook we review assets and enablement from the perspective of GitLab Partners’ Technical constituencies.

 GitLab encourages our GitLab Partners to engage in and lead technical services such as migrating to GitLab.
 This page overviews different data sources that can be transferred to various GitLab destinations.
 For deeper technical understanding, engineers should enroll and learn from the GitLab University GitLab Certified Migration Services Specialist Learning Path.

-If you prefer consuming content in an audiovisual format and you are a GitLab Partner at the same time, you can watch the following videos in what a bunch of GitLab Ecosystem Solutions Architects discuss the content of this Handbook page and more:
+If you prefer consuming content in an audiovisual format, and you are a GitLab Partner at the same time, you can watch the following videos in what a bunch of GitLab Ecosystem Solutions Architects discuss the content of this Handbook page and more: For the links in this section, login to our GitLab Partner Portal first, then click the links: